Anonymous-025/notes/businessIdeas.md

 The company also provide customization of plates/glass/ bottle / etc at hotels/ shops/marriage/functions etc (idea from mykl)

+## 4. Project unnanmed

+A web-app/mobile app that help companies to get more direct order and to help delivery person to deliver the product

 © copyright protected 2023